by Christina Enevoldsen

 I don’t have any regrets about not saying a final goodbye to my dad.
 Trading my self-compassion and self-protection for one last time with him would be a price too high to pay.
 My dad’s death did cause me to think about what’s really important: Life is short, much too short to spend it being abused.

-Now that you’ve heard my experience and thoughts, I’d love to hear yours.
+Have you ever struggled with mixed feelings about your abuser?
+I’d really like to hear your experience.
 If you’d like to comment, you don’t have to use your real name.
 Email addresses are never made public.

 I’m Christina Enevoldsen and I’m the cofounder of Overcoming Sexual Abuse and the author of The Rescued Soul: The Writing Journey for the Healing of Incest and Family Betrayal.
 I’m a Strategic Interventionist and Certified Professional Life Coach with a specialty Life Story Certification.
 As a survivor of incest, sex trafficking and a 21-year long abusive marriage (now remarried to an emotionally healthy, loving and supportive man), I bring personal experience, empathy, and insight as well as professional training to help childhood sexual abuse survivors thrive.